Mexico Car Insurance: Are You Covered?

 Aside from Cost, Why Should I Buy Mexico Insurance in the U.S?

-For one thing, if you do have an accident and a suit is brought against you in the U.S for an accident in Mexico, a Mexican auto insurance company will not respond to the claims.
+For one thing, if you do have an accident and a suit is brought against you in the U.S, a Mexican auto insurance company will not provide assistance or respond to claims.
 All liability claims under Mexican auto insurance must be brought to Mexico for coverage to respond.

-Many insurers, including Progressive and Geico, have partners in Mexican insurance.
-It may be worthwhile to buy your policy here if only to have representation if you do find yourself in a bind after an accident.
+National insurance companies, like AAA, partner with Mexican insurers to sell different coverage options to international travelers.
+It may be worthwhile to buy your policy here if only to have a Mexican insurance representative to help if you find yourself in a bind after an accident.

 How Do I File a Claim with Mexico Insurance?